stouffer/EvoGeoModules/manuscript/manuscript.md

 ## Spatial scales and interaction spatial consistency

-Noting that variation of interactions across locations---which can be caused by local ecological mechanisms, as opposed to reflecting evolutionary dynamics---can decrease congruence, we analyze the data at three different levels which we will refer to as continental, regional, and local.
+Noting that variation of interactions across locations---which can be caused by local ecological mechanisms as opposed to reflecting evolutionary dynamics---can decrease congruence, we analyze the data at three different levels which we will refer to as continental, regional, and local.
 Notably, the continental level summarizes the complete dataset whereas both the